FREE SHIPPING on purchases over 1,500 CZK 📦

 Don't tell her she looks "tired"

-Don't take menstruation lightly.
+Don't downplay menstruation

 Don't blame everything on hormones and PMS

-How to be supportive of your partner
+How to be a supportive partner

 Communication is key

-Respect her needs.
+Respect her needs

 Create a pleasant environment

-Always be prepared.
+Always be prepared

-And if you want some extra points , share this article with your girlfriend's best friend's partner!
+And if you want some extra points, share this article with your girlfriend's best friend's partner!

 You might also be interested in the Femspace blog:

-Don't forget to follow us on Instagram to be the first to know about all the news on the Femspace blog or on Femvie. e-shop !
+Don't forget to follow us on Instagram to be the first to know about all the news on the Femspace blog or the Femvie e-shop!

-With love
+With love,

-Femvie team
+the Femvie team